martinfrancois/question-driven-talk-assistant/README.md

     - Press `Ctrl + F` to enter full-screen mode, maximizing the application's visibility during your presentation.
 14. **Clearing All Questions**:
     - Press `Ctrl + Shift + Backspace` to clear all questions.
 A confirmation dialog will appear to prevent accidental deletion.
+15. **Accessing Help**:
+    - Click the help icon in the bottom right corner or press `Ctrl + H` to open a pop-up window displaying all keyboard shortcuts and features for quick reference.

 ### Keyboard Shortcuts Reference